-The term “Mouse Arm” is not a diagnosis but a popular collective name for many different ailments that affect neck, shoulders, arms and hands in intensive computer work.
-Not only is this an issue that causes pain, discomfort and stress, it can be tough to address if the proper equipment is not provided to the user.
+The term “Mouse Arm” is not a diagnosis but a popular collective name for many different ailments that affect the neck, shoulders, arms, and hands in intensive computer work.
+The diagnoses can include carpal tunnel syndrome, tennis elbow, trigger finger, De Quervain’s tenosynovitis, and ulnar nerve entrapment.
+These issues cause pain, discomfort, and stress, and they can be tough to address if the proper ergonomic mouse and keyboard are not available to the user.

 How do you get Mouse Arm?